About Erik Mitisek

 STARTING UP BACKGROUND

-Currently, his latest project is he is the President of Imagine Analytics within IMA Financial Group - working to build the future of insurance.
-Imagine Analytics is working to deepen relationships between brokers and markets partners, digitally.
+Currently, he is the President of Imagine Analytics - working to build the future of digital insurance.
+Imagine Analytics is working to deepen relationships between brokers and markets partners, through transforming and simplifying age old transactions.
 Imagine is early, but ambitious - stay tuned!

 Prior to that, Erik Mitisek was the founding Executive Director of Project X-ITE at the University of Denver – a campus wide cross-discipline initiative at the intersection of Innovation, Entrepreneurship and Technology to fuel the next generation of entrepreneurial leaders on campus.
 Launched in 2016, Project X-ITE is a startup within the University and is the front door to industry connecting students and faculty to Colorado innovation at DU.
 As an alum, who had a company while in school as an undergraduate, Erik had always had visions for entrepreneurial resources on campus to help those starting up, and was honored to be asked to help create it.

-In March 2016, Governor John H. Hickenlooper appointed Mitisek to serve as Chief Innovation Officer of the State of Colorado, which responsibilities include overseeing the the Colorado Innovation Network (COIN), an initiative the Governor started in 2011, and assist Team Hick in the areas of innovation and technology.
+In February 2016, Governor John H. Hickenlooper appointed Mitisek to serve as Chief Innovation Officer of the State of Colorado, which responsibilities included overseeing the the Colorado Innovation Network (COIN) an initiative the Governor started in 2011, develop and establish the National Cybersecurity Center, and assist Team Hick in the areas of innovation and technology.

 Previously, Mitisek was the CEO of the Colorado Technology Association (CTA) where he led and represented Colorado’s technology industry through key public policy, legislative efforts, economic development and industry relations to ensure Colorado is one of the best technology markets in the United States.
 The association’s 45 person board represents the best of Colorado technology and over 50% of the IT workforce in the state.
 While at CTA, he led the creation of the Colorado Technology Foundation, Colorado Tech Tour, Digital Colorado, and was the driving force to create the Commons on Champa with the Downtown Denver Partnership.